AskJer/drag-n-drop/README.md

 # drag-n-drop
-This is plain HTML, CSS, JS, 100% Client Side Application to Illustrate Fluid Drag and Drop for Both Mobile and Desktop
+This is plain HTML, CSS, JS, 100% Client Side, Application to Illustrate Fluid Drag and Drop for Both Mobile and Desktop

 The objective here was simply to combine the ontouch (mobile) and onmouse (desktop) event listeners into a single function to handle both, or either, event types.